brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

       Dr. Harris co-curated with Linda Nochlin the groundbreaking exhibition _Women Artists, 1550-1950_, which opened at the Los Angeles County Museum in 1976 and then traveled to the University Art Museum, Austin, Texas; the Carnegie Museum of Art, Pittsburgh; and the Brooklyn Museum, New York).
 As the first exhibition at major museums in the U.S. dedicated to women artists, it attracted large audiences in both Los Angeles and New York, and thus drew public attention to women artists who were little known except to specialists, among them Sofonisba Anguissola, Lavinia Fontana, Artemisia Gentileschi, Judith Leyster, Rachel Ruysch, and Elizabeth Vigée Lebrun.
 Major exhibitions have been devoted to all of them since and excellent monographs too, except for Ruysch, though she is always included in exhibitions about flower painters.
 For the _Women Artists, 1550-1950_ catalogue, Dr. Harris wrote most of the catalogue entries for the artists working before 1800 as well as a substantial essay about the situation of all women in the previous centuries whose weaving, embroidery and manuscript illuminations made them the first women artists in Europe – and thus the ancestors of the pioneering women artists who emerged in Europe in the mid-sixteenth-century.
 Feminist activism has also played a role in Sutherland Harris’ career.
 In 1970, she testified before the US Congress about the discrimination faced by women in higher education, and then helped to establish the Women’s Caucus for Art, an advocacy organization for women active as artists, art historians, and museum professionals; she served as its first President (1972-74).
 She continues to write about women artists of the past and present, including Artemisia Gentileschi, Elisabetta Sirani, Alice Neel, Elizabeth Murray and Edna Andrade, among others.
 Dr. Sutherland Harris received her PhD from the Courtauld Institute of the University of London.
   - person: maura-reilly
-    event_bio: "Maura Reilly is a curator and arts writer who has organized dozens of exhibitions internationally with a specific focus on marginalized artists.
+    event_bio: "A curator and arts writer who has organized dozens of exhibitions internationally with a specific focus on marginalized artists.
 She has written extensively on global contemporary art and curatorial practice, including, most recently _Curatorial Activism: